 This would certainly explain why exposure therapy can be very effective for treating anxiety attacks & agoraphobia.
 Without actually carrying out exposure therapy for your own fears though it’s probably hard for you to fully appreciate its effectiveness.

-I would like to share with you more techniques for agoraphobia and panic attacks.
-Please sign up for my newsletter directly below.
+We would like to share with you an abundance of self-help techniques for anxiety, stress management, agoraphobia and panic attacks.
+Please sign up for our newsletter directly below and obtain help with self-improvement for your anxiety and much more!

 References (Treating Anxiety Attacks & Agoraphobia: Exposure Therapy)